dhiyego/dhiyego/README.md

 ## About Me
 Hello, my name is Diego, and I have always been passionate about technology and related fields.
 I love video games, anime, great movies, and spending time with friends.
 I am a Full-Stack Developer with a focus on Back-End, meticulous in building and executing any type of product!
 I believe that regardless of the project, everything should be done with excellence.

-I started my journey in technology in the Technical Support field, working with computer maintenance, networks, and systems.
-After some time, I refined my skills through courses, lectures, and books, eventually stepping into the wonderful world of programming.
-I would say I found my true calling in this field—so give me coffee and a code editor, and I can spend hours creating and developing new solutions.

-I believe that in times of crisis, technology is a powerful tool for overcoming challenges.
-For this reason, I dedicate myself to staying up to date, providing solutions that help companies not only survive but thrive.
-I am always open to new challenges and eager to make a difference in people's lives.
-What I don’t know, I learn.
-Want to know more?
-Let’s talk!

 ---

 ## 🚀 Technologies & Tools